integreat-io/integreat/README.md

 The endpoint will be picked according to the matching properties, unless an endpoint id is supplied as an `endpoint` property of `payload`.

-By default, only fields mapped from the action data will be sent to the service, but set `onlyMappedValues: false` to cast the data going to the service with default values.
-This will also affect the data coming back from the action.
+To send only fields mapped from the action data to the service, set `sendNoDefaults: true` on the endpoint config to cast the data going to the service without using default values.
+This will not affect the data coming back from the action, but set `returnNoDefaults: true` to leave defaults out of the response data.

 #### `SET_META`